simolus3/drift/docs/pages/docs/Other engines/web.md

 ### Prerequisites

-On all platforms, drift requires access to [sqlite3](https://sqlite.org/index.html), the popular datase system written as a C library.
+On all platforms, drift requires access to [sqlite3](https://sqlite.org/index.html), the popular database system written as a C library.
 On native platforms, drift can use the sqlite3 library from your operating system.
 Flutter apps typically include a more recent version of that library with the `sqlite3_flutter_libs` package too.